Five Symptoms of Rheumatoid Arthritis

 It often affects areas such as the knees and hands.
 However, it can also affect other parts of the body, including some muscles and tissues.

-Although there is no definite cause that explains its occurrence, rheumatoid arthritis has been linked to several causes.
+Although there is no definite cause that explains its occurrence, rheumatoid arthritis has links with several factors.
 These include hereditary factors, wear and tear on the joints over time, and certain injuries.

 The main symptom is pain that varies in intensity.
 This pain is almost always accompanied by inflammation, feelings of heaviness, and difficulty carrying out normal movements.